veltenlab/CloneTracer/clonal_inference/README.md

-# Inference of clonal hierarchies
+# Inference of clonal hierarchies with CloneTracer

 ## Description

-Here we developed and bayesian model to infer clonal hierarchies from scRNAseq data using nuclear and mitochondrial SNVs as well as CNVs.
+CloneTracer is a Bayesian model which infer clonal hierarchies from scRNAseq data using nuclear and mitochondrial SNVs as well as CNVs.
 The model uses stochastic variational inference to select the mutation tree with the highest evidence (lowest Evidence Lower Bound, ELBO).
-Then it computes the posterior probability for each cell to belong to each clone in the inferred tree.
+Then it computes the posterior probability for each cell to belong to any given clone in the inferred tree.

 The model is implemented in [pyro](http://pyro.ai/) a probabilistic programming language written in Python which uses PyTorch as backend.